-Born and raised in Nashville, Tennessee, Evie Shockley received her BA from Northwestern University.
-After studying Law at the University of Michigan, she earned her PhD in English from Duke University.
+Born and raised in Nashville, Evie Shockley received her BA from Northwestern University.
+After studying law at the University of Michigan, she earned her PhD in English from Duke University.

 Shockley’s first collection, The Gorgon Goddess, was published by Carolina Wren Press in 2001.
-She is also the author of semiautomatic (Wesleyan University Press, 2017), winner of the Hurston/Wright Award and a finalist for the Pulitzer Prize; the new black (Wesleyan University Press, 2011), which also won the Hurston/Wright Award; 31 words * prose poems (Belladonna* Books, 2007); and a half-red sea (Carolina Wren Press, 2006).
+She is also the author of suddenly we (Wesleyan University Press, 2023), which was a finalist for the 2023 National Book Award in Poetry; semiautomatic (Wesleyan University Press, 2017), winner of the Hurston/Wright Award and a finalist for the Pulitzer Prize for Poetry; the new black (Wesleyan University Press, 2011), which also won the Hurston/Wright Award; 31 words * prose poems (Belladonna* Books, 2007); and a half-red sea (Carolina Wren Press, 2006).

-Shockley was coeditor of the poetry journal jubilat from 2004 to 2007 and the Poem-a-Day guest editor in August 2018.
-She teaches African American Literature and Creative Writing at Rutgers University-New Brunswick in New Jersey.
+Shockley was coeditor of the poetry journal jubilat from 2004 to 2007 and Poem-a-Day Guest Editor in August 2018.
+She teaches African American literature and creative writing at Rutgers University-New Brunswick in New Jersey.